-I want to end this lecture with a statement I usually make at the end of all of my presentations and which is very much in line with what the PISA data are about: "just as it was not possible to contribute to and thrive in an industrialized society without basic literacy-the ability to read and write-so it is not possible to successfully navigate today's world without being financially literate.
-Financial literacy truly is an essential skill for the 21st century."
+I want to end this lecture with a statement I usually make at the end of all of my presentations and which is very much in line with what the PISA data are about: "just as it was not possible to contribute to and thrive in an industrialized society without basic literacy-the ability to read and rates, inflation, and credit scores write-so it is not possible to successfully navigate today's world without being financially literate.
+Financial literacy truly is an essential skill for the 21^{st} century."